MicrosoftDocs/windows-itpro-docs/education/windows/tutorial-managed-installer/validate-apps.md

 Application installation depends on two factors:

-- when the initial managed installer policies are applied to the device
+- When the managed installer policies are applied to the device
-- when the apps are deployed to a device
+- When the apps are deployed to a device

 > [!IMPORTANT]
 > The Intune management extension agent checks every hour (or on service or device restart) for any new Win32 app assignments.

-Unless applications are blocked by the E-Mode policy, the process to deploy apps to Windows SE devices should be consistent with the experience that you have with non-SE devices.
+If the E-mode policy doesn't block the application that you're trying to deploy, the process to deploy the app to Windows SE devices should be consistent with non-SE devices.

 ## Check for installation

-There are two ways to check that your app has installed successfully:
+There are two ways to verify that an app installed successfully:

 - Intune portal
 - On the device

 Both options are worth checking.
-Installation in Intune can be used to check the installation status remotely and to ensure that the installation detection rules are coonfigured correctly.
-Checking on the device can indicate if the app  installed and if it can be executed correctly.
+Installation in Intune can be used to check the installation status remotely and to ensure that the installation detection rules are configured correctly.
+Checking on the device can indicate if the app  installed and if it runs properly.

 ### Check for installation from Intune

-To check the installation status of an app from the Intune portal, follow these steps:
+To check the installation status of an app from the Intune portal:

 1. Sign in to the <a href="https://intune.microsoft.com/" target="_blank"><b>Microsoft Intune admin center</b></a>
 1. Select **App > All apps**